 February 6: National Chopsticks Day

-National Chopsticks Day celebrates the traditional utensil used in many Asian cultures for eating noodles and other foods.
+National Chopsticks Day on February 6 celebrates the traditional utensil used in many Asian cultures for eating noodles and other foods.
 Chopsticks are commonly used with various noodle dishes such as ramen, udon, and soba, highlighting their cultural importance and dining etiquette.

 April 4: National Ramen Noodle Day